 Luka cursed under his breath.
 “Hodius you do it, while Ludda helps me get rid of the other brother.”

 “I can’t do it,” Hodius stepped back, as well.
 “You know I always do what you ask.
 But I can’t do this…”

 “What’s the matter with you two?
 He saw what we did!
 He can’t live to tell someone.”

 “What are you talking about!”
-Luka shouted as he grabbed Ludder’s shoulder.
+Luka shouted as he grabbed Ludda’s shoulder.

 “Take the knife and cover it with blood.
 Put some blood on the boy.
 Then take him to the warehouses in Southport.
 One of the ship’s captain will take him as an indentured servant.”

 Luka let the idea play through his mind.
-He released his hold on Ludder.
+He released his hold on Ludda.
 “Yeah.
 We can say the young boy killed this noble.”